it-dept-cis/RABET-V-Pilot/docs/source/Activities/Reporting_Process.md

   - Data confidentiality and integrity protection

-Product Security Architecture Maturity: the quality and reliability of the product’s architecture to support these security services and the likelihood that product changes will impact the Product Security Capability Maturity levels:
+Product Security Architecture Maturity: the quality and reliability of the product’s architecture to support security services and the likelihood that product changes will impact the Product Security Capability Maturity levels:

   - Authentication